esek/evote/README.md

 # E-vote
 E-vote - Your digital voting system

 E-vote is a voting system designed to be used for meetings with a limited number of people.
 For example with different kind of associations or communities.
 E-vote guarantees the anonymity of every voter and gives easy control of every voting session by using personal and temporary codes that every voter has to identify him- or herself with.
+Temporary codes makes sure nobody not at the meeting can vote.

 Down below follows a user and a installation guide.